rukmanigopalan/adlsgen1togen2migrationsamples/src/Bi-directional/README.md

 This manual will introduce [Wandisco](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/preparation/azure_vm_creation) as a recommended tool to set up bi-directional sync between Gen1 and Gen2.
 Below will be covered as part of this guide:

-  *  Live Migration from Gen1 to Gen2
+  *  Live replication from Gen1 to Gen2

   *  Data Consistency Check